BrunoRoese/assembly/README.md

 ![Database diagram](./file/database-diagram.png)

 ## AWS
 This project is deployed on AWS using CDK, AWS fargate, AWS ECS, and AWS RDS.
-The project is available [here](http://Assemb-assem-hh0W57HyCOqx-1476110986.sa-east-1.elb.amazonaws.com/actuator/health).
+The project is available [here](http://Assemb-assem-hh0W57HyCOqx-1476110986.sa-east-1.elb.amazonaws.com/actuator/health). -> Deprecated because of costs.

+For test in the cloud, use this new [URL](http://ec2-52-67-117-165.sa-east-1.compute.amazonaws.com/actuator/health)

 A new DNS for the project was not configured due to pricing as well as the TSL/SSL certificate for HTTPS requests.